-The role of minor party candidates as potential spoilers has long been a topic of concern.
-That concern became more salient after Ralph Nader’s role in denying Al Gore the victory in Florida, and thus denying him the presidency.
-As a consequence of Nader’s taking votes from the Democratic candidate, much of the subsequent hullaballoo has been about Green candidates costing Democrats votes.
-In 2016 there were assertions that Jill Stein, the 2016 Green Party candidate, was a “spoiler” for Hillary Clinton (see Herron and Lewis 2007; Magee 2003; and discussion below).
-But, even if minor party candidates did not change the presidential election outcome in 2016 (Devine and Kopko 2021), can we say the same for 2020?
+<text>The role of minor-party candidates as potential “spoilers” has long been a topic of concern.
+That concern became more salient after Ralph Nader’s role in denying Al Gore the 2000 victory in Florida, thereby denying him the presidency.
+As a consequence of Nader’s taking votes from the Democratic candidate, much of the subsequent hullaballoo has been about Green Party candidates costing Democrats votes.
+In 2016, there were assertions that Jill Stein, the 2016 Green Party candidate, was a spoiler for Hillary Clinton (see Herron and Lewis 2007; Magee 2003; Nguyen 2016; and the following discussion).
+However, even if minor-party candidates did not change the presidential election outcome in 2016 (Devine and Kopko 2021), can we state the same for 2020?
 Unlike the election in 2016, the 2020 election did not exhibit an Electoral College inversion of the popular vote (Cervas and Grofman 2019).
-Nonetheless, despite Joe Biden having won the national popular vote by more than seven million votes, the outcome was very close in many states, as it was in 2016, including the pivotal states of Michigan, Pennsylvania, and Wisconsin.
+Nonetheless, despite Joe Biden having won the national popular vote by more than seven million votes, the outcome was very close in many states—as it was in 2016—including the pivotal states of Michigan, Pennsylvania, and Wisconsin.
 Indeed, with only a few thousand changes in votes, Trump would have been reelected in 2020.
-Moreover, as we show below, there was an even greater scope for minor party candidates to have affected the election outcome in 2020 than was the case for 2016.
+Moreover, as we demonstrate, there was an even greater scope for minor-party candidates to have affected the election outcome in 2020 than was the case in 2016.

-Here, after reviewing work on the effects of minor party candidates in 2016, and then examining the probable effects of minority party candidacies in 2020 under the present election rules, we consider what might have happened in 2020 had presidential voting taken place under ranked-choice voting (RCV).
-While, on the one hand, this reform is generally touted in terms of its impact in promoting minor parties by allowing voters to cast votes for the candidates of minor parties without harming the chances of major party candidates who would be the voter’s second choice; on the other hand, ranked-choice voting can also be thought of as an “anti-spoiler” reform that reduces the likely impact of minor party candidates on election outcomes.
-Thus, we have a pro-RCV coalition in which minor party supporters tend to favor this reform since it presents a way to make a dent in the two-party cartel that has dominated American politics for the past 150+ years, together with major party supporters who believe that RCV will, in general, help moderates—an advocacy especially true for Democrats worrying about “spoiler votes” from the left.
+After reviewing work on the effects of minor-party candidates in 2016 and then examining the probable effects of minority-party candidacies in 2020 under current election rules, we consider what might have happened in 2020 had presidential voting taken place under RCV.
+On the one hand, this reform generally is touted in terms of its impact in promoting minor parties by allowing voters to cast votes for the candidates of minor parties without harming the chances of major-party candidates who would be a voter’s second choice.
+On the other hand, RCV also can be thought of as an “anti-spoiler” reform that reduces the likely impact of minor-party candidates on election outcomes.
+Thus, we have a pro-RCV coalition in which minor-party supporters tend to favor this reform because it presents a way to make a dent in the two-party cartel that has dominated American politics for the past 150+ years together with major-party supporters who believe that RCV, in general, will help moderates—an advocacy especially true for Democrats concerned about spoiler votes from the left.

 Democrat support for RCV was reinforced when the Democratic candidate, Jared Golden, defeated Republican incumbent Bruce Poliquin, after multiple rounds when all candidates failed to reach 50% of the vote in the first round for the 2018 Maine second congressional district.
-Poliquin received more first place votes than Golden, and his failure to secure the seat infuriated Poliquin, who called the outcome the “biggest voter rip-off in Maine history” (Maine Examiner 2019).
-Polquin then unsuccessfully sued the secretary of state claiming he won the “‘constitutional’ one-person, one-vote first-choice election” (Pathé 2018).
+Poliquin received more first-place votes than Golden, and his failure to secure the seat infuriated him, who called the outcome the “biggest voter rip-off in Maine history” (Maine Examiner 2019).
+Poliquin then unsuccessfully sued the secretary of state, claiming he won the “‘constitutional’ one-person, one-vote first-choice election” (Pathé 2018).

-But, while we agree with Ray Wolfinger’s famous observation (quoted in Wuffle 1986) that “data is the plural of anecdote,” it is also important to remember another aphorism, namely, “not all swans are white.”
+Whereas we agree with Wolfinger’s famous observation (quoted in Wuffle 1986) that “data is the plural of anecdote,” it also is important to remember another aphorism—namely, “not all swans are white.”
 Concluding that RCV necessarily (or even usually) can be expected to benefit Democrats is simply wrong.
-Here, building on Devine and Kopko (2021), we show that at the presidential level, based on the two most recent presidential elections, RCV is actually likely to benefit the Republican nominee.
+Based on the two most recent presidential elections and building on Devine and Kopko (2021), we show that at the presidential level, RCV actually is likely to benefit the Republican nominee.

-THE PRESIDENTIAL ELECTION OF 2016
+<heading level 1>THE PRESIDENTIAL ELECTION OF 2016